 It was a calm and warm day.
-A few clouds interrupted the blue skies but it looked like they’d probably have no trouble observing that night.
 One of the observatory technicians was looking at the Sun through one of the telescopes so we had a look too, and saw a group of sunspots.
 The sun had been unusually inactive for quite a while so we were quite lucky not to see just a blank surface.

 Looking around I could see a couple of other islands across the sea in the hazy distance.
 Apparently, ancient island legends tell of a mysterious eighth island which can sometimes be seen across the waters but never reached.
 I could only see real islands today.

 Back in La Laguna I thought I had an easy and relaxing journey home.
 But an hour and a half before my flight, I realised it was going not from nearby Tenerife North airport, but Tenerife South, 50 miles away at the other end of the island.
 I leapt into a taxi and sped off.
 I picked a good driver, we made excellent time and in the end I easily made the flight.
 Next time I’m here, though, I’ll check my bookings a bit more carefully.

 I spent a few days in La Laguna.
 Last time I’d been here it had been cold, wet and misty, but this time it was sunny and quite warm.
 I stayed in the centre of town and walked each day down to the Instituto de Astrofísica de Canarias, where the meeting was being held.
 I liked the town and thought I’d probably quite like to live here one day.

 I saw a sign one morning advertising a demonstration for independence for the Canary Islands.
 I was disappointed to find I’d missed it by a few days – I’d have loved to see what the independence movement was like.
 If they ever do secede from Spain it will be nice to have a new country to visit.